casework/CASE/examples/file.md

 *Note: For brevity, all the provenance records and forensic actions are not shown.*

-This example shows how we can represent a file or piece of data can be represented within the CASE ontology.
-By using a combination of Traces and Relationship objects we can show the entire extraction of a file no matter the complexities of how it was stored.
+This example shows how files, blocks of data and the relationships between them can be represented within the CASE ontology.
+By using a combination of Traces and Relationship objects it is possible to show the entire extraction of a file no matter the complexities of how it was stored.

-In this example we care going to show a pieced data that was extracted in the following way:
+This example shows a block of data that was extracted in the following way:

 1. A forensic image `android_image` is taken of an android device `android_device1` and has been stored on an examiner's computer `forensic_lab_computer1`.
 1. A disk parition `image_partition` is carved from the image.
 1. A SQLite database `sqlite_database` is extracted from the disk partition.
-1. An encrypted SQLite blob `sqlite_blob` is extracted from teh AttachmentTable of the SQLite database.
+1. An encrypted SQLite blob `sqlite_blob` is extracted from the AttachmentTable of the SQLite database.
 1. The SQLite blob is AES decrypted resulting in a TAR archive `decrypted_blob`.
 1. A base64 encoded file `tar_archive_file` is extracted from the TAR archive.
 1. The TAR sub file is base64 decoded resulting in a JPG file `decoded_attachment`.